 More than four-hundred generous individuals, thirty foundations, thirty-five corporations and businesses, and twenty-five school districts and community agencies supported Birchtree in its earliest years.
 Thanks to the hard work of our founder and the generous support of the community, we were able to establish the first and only educational day program approved by the New Hampshire Department of Education that enrolls exclusively children and youth with autism.

 Our center-based program quickly grew to accommodate the rising demand for our services.
 By 2006, enrollment at our center had increased from four to nineteen students, and we had begun to establish a high-school program serving older students.

 In 2007, we changed our name to “The Birchtree Center” to reflect the expansion of our programs to serve children, youth, and families with autism.
 That same year, we debuted an Outreach Program serving students, families, schools, and community agencies throughout Maine, New Hampshire, Vermont, and Massachusetts.
 In 2010, we moved from Portsmouth to a larger facility in neighboring Newington, New Hampshire.

-Today, The Birchtree Center’s leadership team includes six Behavior Analysts, including one who is also a Speech-Language Pathologist, a Speech-Language Pathology Assistant, a Director of Special Education, two Special Education Case Managers, a Transition Coordinator, and an Occupational Therapist.
-Our organization serves more than 475 persons each year, including children and youth with autism, their families, their teachers and caregivers, and the members of the public who attend our educational programs and events.
-Our center-based program serves more than thirty students, and our Outreach Program serves many more students, families, schools, and community agencies throughout northern New England.
+Today, The Birchtree Center’s leadership team includes ten Behavior Analysts, including one who is also a Speech-Language Pathologist, two Speech-Language Pathology Assistants, a Director of Special Education, three Special Education Case Managers, a Transition Coordinator, and an Occupational Therapist.
+Our organization serves more than 500 persons each year, including children and youth with autism, their families, their teachers and caregivers, and the members of the public who attend our educational programs and events.
+Our center-based program serves 36 students, and our Outreach Program serves many more students, families, schools, and community agencies throughout northern New England.